karanspot/is-spot-workloads/README.md

 Total number of deployments that may be unsuitable for spot instances: 9

+* The deployment has the annotation karpenter.sh/do-not-evict set to "true": default                        | applog

+* The deployment has the label cluster-autoscaler.kubernetes.io/safe-to-evict set to "false": default                        | backend-app

+* The deployment has the label spotinst.io/restrict-scale-down set to "true": default                        | frontend-app

-* The deployment's pods take longer than 10 minutes to become ready: default                        | applog default                        | backend-app default                        | frontend-app default                        | web-api testing                        | perfapp
+* The deployment has terminationGracePeriod greater than 10 minutes: default                        | web-api testing                        | perfapp